 - Attach assets and/or injunctive relief where appropriate

 - Get you paid

-I aggressively, relentlessly, ethically and effectively work to collect money from your debtor.
-I don’t dabble in commercial debt collections.
-This is what I do.
+We aggressively, relentlessly, ethically and effectively work to collect money from your debtor.
+We don’t dabble in commercial debt collections.
+This is what we do.

-Attorneys call me to collect their debts.
-For over thirty years, I have provided experienced and aggressive commercial bad debt collections services.
-I have the highest peer review rating possible from Martindale-Hubbell, the leading peer review rating entity for attorneys.
-I am also a long standing member of the Massachusetts Bar Association and have repeatedly been asked to speak at the National Association of Credit Manager’s Northeast Annual Meetings.
+Attorneys call us to collect their debts.
+For over thirty years, we have provided experienced and aggressive commercial bad debt collections services.
+Our founder Attorney Alan M. Cohen has the highest peer review rating possible from Martindale-Hubbell, the leading peer review rating entity for attorneys.
+Attorney Cohen is also a long standing member of the Massachusetts Bar Association and have repeatedly been asked to speak at the National Association of Credit Manager’s Northeast Annual Meetings.

-I work on contingent, hourly and hybrid fee agreements.
-I would be happy to assist you in your commercial debt collections.
+We work on contingent, hourly and hybrid fee agreements.
+We would be happy to assist you in your commercial debt collections.

 If the debtor ignored your letters, the debtor will most likely ignore those of an attorney.
 Further, attorney letters merely warn the debtor that action is imminent.
 This gives the debtor the incentive and time to hide assets or prepare its defense before you attack.
 Delay only makes the collection of your money more difficult.

 Unlike others, when our office receives your file, we immediately start preparing your file for prompt litigation.
 We use various public record sources to attempt to verify the debtor’s location and assets.
 The information received also helps determine in which court we will bring your suit.